MihaiAC/learning-react/learning_react/react_notes/React.md

 Just like in JS, fetch() - to use and send data -> returns a Promise (wrapper around an eventually received Response object).

 Cannot use async/await in a React component declaration.
+But, can declare an async function inside a hook like useEffect.
+Does it work inside a component?

+3 common states in components fetching data:
+- Data state -> represents the data being fetched.
+- Fetching states -> represents whether the data is being fetched or has been fetched.
+- Error state -> did an error occur when fetching data?